tahir-ozdilek/DictionaryAttackToEncryptedArchives2023/Readme.md

 If password is found, it will printed over 'Result:' label.

 After password is found, decompress the file manually with the found pass.
+Auto decompression gives bad output i dont know why.